Asmit159/Library-Management-System/README.md

 2. Compile the code:
    javac LibraryManager.java

-3.Run the Program:
+3. Run the Program:
    java LibraryManager

 ## 🛢️ Database Usage
 A existing database sheet (csv) should be present to successfully store usernames and passwords.